 II – HAVE MIDDLEMEN

 Madoff rarely involved himself directly with his clientele.
 He wasn’t even registered as a financial advisor.
 Instead, he had a cadre of brokers, agents, managers, so called feeders that had connections to the country clubs, the synagogues and the corporate community.
-What made it brilliant was the soft sell, the whispers in the lounges, pews and lockers.
+What made it brilliant was the soft sell, the whispers in the lounges, pews and locker rooms.
 The feeders didn’t have to pound the pavement or knock on any doors.
 Selling Madoff sold itself for people were starting to hear others were reaping healthy returns.

 Cook had an even easier time for his middle man was Pat Kiley, a talk show host on the Christian Radio Network.
 And after listening to a fitness guru talk for a half hour about the divine properties of Protex D, it wouldn’t be a stretch to think Kiley could convince more than a few people that Cook was the second coming when it came to having a sound financial future.

 Middlemen insulate.
 Middlemen create a mystique.
 In the end middlemen limit access to the source.
-Everybody knows the hottest night club is the one you can’t get into and the person to invest your money with is the one with discriminating cliental.
+Everybody knows the hottest night club is the one you can’t get into and the person to invest your money with is the one with discriminating clientele.
 In 2008 one-third of all Geneva fund managers had money invested with Bernie Madoff.
 Had!
 What did they know?
 What did anyone know, which is the reason for the next rule.

 III – MUDDLE THE PROCESS